FlamingoFiesta/Chatgpt-Claude_telegram_bot_with_payment_system/README.md

 - Track $ balance spent on OpenAI API

 ## What I added
+- <b>GPT-4 Vision</b> is finally fully integrated and supported (inspiration taken from multiple places as I had issues)

+- <b>GPT-4o (omni)</b> support, faster and cheaper than GPT-4 turbo, with october 2023 knowledge cut-off date.
+  - It was released two days ago (13.05.2024), so right now its only used as the text model, further testing will be required until I decide to make it the default vision model.

-- <b>16 new chat modes</b>: Cyber Dud (⌐■_■), ⌨️ Stenographer (Speech to text),  💻🟧 Grimoire (Advanced coding assitant), 🖥️ Bash dud (Linux Terminal), 🦆 Duck Mode, and a bunch of characters from movies and shows!
+- <b>15 new chat modes</b>: Cyber Dud (⌐■_■), ⌨️ Stenographer (Speech to text),  💻🟧 Grimoire (Advanced coding assitant), 🖥️ Bash dud (Linux Terminal), 🦆 Duck Mode, and a bunch of characters from movies and shows!

 - <b>Transcribe</b> voice messages (choose ⌨️ Stenographer)

 - <b>Selectable</b> DALL-E models and their configurations.
 You can choose between DALL-E 2 which allows you to generate multiple images at once and DALL-E 3 which allows you to choose the image quality.
 You can choose the image resolution for both models in /settings "Artist model"

-- <b>GPT-4 Vision</b> is finally fully integrated and supported (inspiration taken from multiple places as I had issues)

 - <b>Improved</b> start and help messages

 - <b>Improved</b> the <b>settings</b> and <b>balance</b> menus, theyre now more user friendly and clean

-- Payment system using Stripe, updating user balance automatically after payment (redis listener needs to be configured)

-- Special donation button

 - Different user roles: <b>admin</b>, <b>beta tester</b>, <b>friend</b>, <b>regular user</b>, <b>trial user</b>
     - All new users start as a trial user with 1 euro balance, and are automatically upgraded to regular user after first payment
     - Special admin-only commands that can be used directly from the telegram app

+- Payment system using Stripe, updating user balance automatically after payment

+- Special donation button

 - <b>Customizable</b> profit margin based on roles in `config/config.example.yml`
     - In the form of "1.xx", xx being the percentage of profit you want